How to Hang a Hammock Without Trees: 6 Fool-Proof Methods

 Don’t

-• Forget to test your hammocking setup before climbing inside to ensure it’s pitched properly
+• Forget to test your setup before climbing inside to ensure it’s pitched properly

-• Overlook the power of being creative with your hammocking setup, even when there are no trees available
+• Overlook being creative with your hammocking setup when there are no trees available

-For car camping situations, pitching your hammock off of your car or truck’s roof rack may be a more suitable option.
-Of course, doing so is only possible if your car is nearby and if you have a boulder, tree, or structure close by to serve as a secondary anchor point.
+For car camping, create a DIY car hammock stand by using your vehicle’s roof rack.
+Of course, doing so is only possible if your car is nearby and if you have a boulder, tree, or other structure close by to serve as a secondary anchor point.

-If you’re keen to try out this method, you’ll need a vehicle with a roof rack as well as some tree straps.
+If you’re keen to try out this method, you’ll need a car or truck with a roof rack as well as some tree straps.
 Tie the straps to the part of the roof rack where it attaches to your car’s roof as this reduces the overall load on your vehicle.

 Then, attach one end of your hammock to your roof rack and the other to a secondary anchor point to complete your camping setup for the night.